Permissions in Azure Security Center

 - Security Admin: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.

 The security roles, Security Reader and Security Admin, have access only in Security Center.
-The security roles do not have access to other service areas of Azure such as Storage, Web & Mobile, or Internet of Things.
+The security roles do not have access to other Azure services such as Storage, Web & Mobile, or Internet of Things.

 Roles and allowed actions